phil-sandwell/CLOVER/README.md

 	scp -r USERNAME@login.cx1.hpc.ic.ac.uk:/rds/general/user/USERNAME/home/CLOVER-master/Results/Bhinjpur_*BattCost/ .

 11) Analyse results locally as you see fit.
-I have included a file 'run_info.sh' in this repository, which can be helpful to summarise key results large set of optimisation results csv files in one directory.
+I have included a bash script, 'run_info.sh' in this repository, which could be helpful to summarise key outputs of a large set of optimisation results csv files in one directory.

 For more information, contact Phil Sandwell (philip.sandwell@gmail.com)